-Today the mine has been transformed into an 853-acre state historic park situated in the Sierra Nevada Mountains, preserved since 1975 and frozen in time for visitors to see and explore.
+Today the mine has been transformed into an 853-acre state historical park situated in the Sierra Nevada Mountains, preserved since 1975 and frozen in time for visitors to see and explore.

 Inside the park is a visitor center along with many of the mine’s original buildings, including the restored gardens and historic home of former mine owner — William Bourn, Jr.